The Power of Coming Back: Lewis Capaldi, Vulnerability, and the Quiet Strength of Resilience

 Speaking openly about mental health changes how we see strength.
 Lewis put on an amazing performance that was emotionally charged and redefined what it means to show up.

-He reminded us that healing is rarely straight or predictable, and that vulnerability can be a bridge rather than a weakness.
+He reminded us that healing is rarely straight or predictable, and that vulnerability can create connection.

-Creating space, a space that’s safe, open, and gently prompted allows real moments to surface.
+Creating a space that is safe and structured allows real moments to surface. allows real moments to surface.
 In this exclusive interview with BetterHelp, Lewis Capaldi opens up about his experience with therapy: how it can be private, intimate, and safe.
-It’s in spaces like these where both you, and a global superstar like Lewis, can show up as your most genuine self.
+These conditions allow individuals, whether private clients or public figures, to show up more genuinely.

 A Thank You…